 The allocations policy states to create sustainable and balanced communities, local lettings policies can be introduced in certain areas.
 We will work closely with the local authority before the introduction of any policy.
 We want to ensure local people can access homes in areas where they live, work, or have close family.
-On these occasions, North Star will allocate properties using a local lettings policy.
-Reference to local lettings policies will be included in the property advert.
+Property adverts will include any reference to a local lettings policy.